 What is co-location?

-Statutory guidance on child sexual exploitation recommends ‘an inter-agency approach’, due to the complexity of the issues and the need for agencies to work closely together and share information [Dept for Children, Schools and Families, 2009].
+Statutory guidance on child exploitation recommends ‘an inter-agency approach’, due to the complexity of the issues and the need for agencies to work closely together and share information [Dept for Children, Schools and Families, 2009].
 This means police, social care, education, health and voluntary sectors working together – often within the same physical office space, and with shared access to agency information systems and databases.

 Pace believes co-location requires two crucial elements:

 - effective liaison between statutory, voluntary and criminal justice agencies.

 - active involvement of families affected by child sexual exploitation.

 This is for all forms of child exploitation – including sexual exploitation, child criminalisation, county lines, modern slavery and radicalisation.